-- A. The height of the Heap might be larger than the height of the BST. - B. Heap-sort may have lower time complexity in giving an (either ascending or descending) ordering of the elements than the BST does. - C. It is more efficient to do a lookup in BST than in Heap. - D. Heap may take less memory space than BST even if they are implemented using the same data structure (e.g., either array-based implementation or linked-list-like structure).
+- A. The height of the Heap might be larger than the height of the BST. - B. Heap-sort may have lower big-O complexity in giving an (either ascending or descending) ordering of the elements than the BST does. - C. It is more efficient to do a lookup in BST than in Heap. - D. Heap always takes less memory space than BST no matter what data structures are used to implement them.